 In its natural state, honey will eventually crystallize.
 It will do so more quickly if exposed to lower temperatures.
 Though honey is just as sweet and delicious in its crystallized form, you can easily liquefy it to make it easier to pour.
 To liquefy your honey simply place the container in warm water and gently heat the honey until the crystals dissolve.
-You can also place it in a microwave-safe container and warm it on medium power, stirring every 30 seconds, until the crystals dissolve.
-Never microwave the plastic bottles in which the honey is packaged, as they always melt, making the honey inedible.
+Never microwave the plastic bottles in which the honey is packaged, as they will melt, making the honey inedible.
 You can also accidentally burn yourself when handling hot plastic.

 What you’re looking at is ‘honey foam,’ which is a result of the tiny air bubbles in the honey escaping to the top.
 This is due to air bubbles trapped in the honey during processing and packaging.
 When the packaged honey rests, the air bubbles work their way up to the top of the container, creating the foam.
 There is nothing wrong with the honey or the foam.

 Higher moisture honey is less viscous than lower moisture honey.
 Natural honey moisture ranges considerably based on environmental conditions, such as amount of rain in the area where the bees made the honey.
 Thus, the consistency may slightly vary from bottle to bottle.

 The label located on the bottle of honey indicates the net weight of the product.
 Currently, honey is measured in weight and not in fluid ounces due to the variable moisture content.
 Measuring honey by weight is the best way to guarantee product consistency.
 See our handy conversion table for more information.